-Our software customers are in most major industries worldwide, including banks, insurance companies, other financial services providers, government agencies, global IT service providers, telecommunication providers, transportation companies, manufacturers, technology companies, retailers, educational organizations and health care institutions.
+Our software customers are in most major industries worldwide, including banks, insurance companies, other financial services providers, government agencies, global information technology ("IT") service providers, telecommunication providers, transportation companies, manufacturers, technology companies, retailers, educational organizations and health care institutions.
 Our traditional software customers generally consist of large enterprises that have computing environments from multiple vendors and are highly complex.
-We remain focused on strengthening relationships and increasing penetration within our existing core, mainframe-centric customers and expanding the adoption of our enterprise software offerings with these customers.
+We remain focused on strengthening relationships and increasing penetration within our existing core, mainframe-centric and Symantec endpoint customers and expanding the adoption of our enterprise software offerings with these customers.
 We believe our enterprise-wide license model will continue to offer our customers reduced complexity, more flexibility and an easier renewal process that will help drive revenue growth.